prooph/event-store/docs/projections.md

 This would count all registered users.

+### Options

+There are three options common to all projectors:

+OPTION_CACHE_SIZE = 'cache_size';

+The cache size is how many stream names are cached in memory, the higher the number to less queries are executed and therefor makes the projections run faster, but it consumes more memory.

+OPTION_SLEEP = 'sleep';

+The sleep options tells the projection to sleep that many microseconds, before querying the event store again, when no events were found in the last trip.
+This reduces having lots of cpu cycles without the projection doing anything really.

+OPTION_PERSIST_BLOCK_SIZE = 'persist_block_size';

+The persist block size tells the projector, to persist its changes after a given amount of operations.
+This increases the speed of the projection a lot.
+When you persist only every 1000 events compared to persist on every event, then 999 write operations are saved.
+The higher the number, the less write operations are made to your system, making the projections run faster.
+On the other side, in case of an error, you need to redo the last operations again.
+If you are publishing events to the outside world within a projection, you may think of a persist block size of 1 only.

 ## Read Model Projections

 Projections can also be used to create read models.
 A read model has to implement `Prooph\EventStore\Projection\ReadModel`.